Toby7658/GameOn/README.md

 22. StackOverflow *[playAudio](https://stackoverflow.com/questions/9419263/how-to-play-audio)* - Assisted with syntax to play blast sound effect.
 23. StackOverflow *[document.getElementById](https://stackoverflow.com/questions/7396597/html-5-canvas-getelementbyid-returns-null-undefined)* - Used to learn about document.getElementById.
 24. StackOverflow *[LetsPlay Function](https://stackoverflow.com/questions/17200399/terminate-function-execution-using-confirm)* - Used to learn about function LetsPlay().
-25. StackOverflow *[Detecting Arrowkey Pressed](https://stackoverflow.com/questions/5597060/detecting-arrow-key-presses-in-javascript)* - Used syntax for event.key for controls.
+25. StackOverflow *[Detecting Arrow-key Pressed](https://stackoverflow.com/questions/5597060/detecting-arrow-key-presses-in-javascript)* - Used syntax for event.key for controls.
-26. StackOverflow *[Math.random/set interval](https://stackoverflow.com/questions/46922915/javascript-setinterval-and-get-value-math-random)* Used for syntax understanding when aliens fall randomly from the top.
+26. StackOverflow *[Math.random/set-interval](https://stackoverflow.com/questions/46922915/javascript-setinterval-and-get-value-math-random)* Used for syntax understanding when aliens fall randomly from the top.
 27. Fwait.com *[Arrow Keys & EventListener](https://www.fwait.com/how-to-move-an-object-with-arrow-keys-in-javascript/)* - Used to learn how to move arrow keys.
 28. GeeksForGeeks *[How to position a Div](https://www.geeksforgeeks.org/how-to-position-a-div-at-the-bottom-of-its-container-using-css/)* - Assited with positioning the ship at the bottom of the canvas.
 29. GeekForGeeks *[parseInt](https://www.geeksforgeeks.org/javascript-parseint-function/#:~:text=The%20parseInt()%20function%20is,number%20to%20a%20decimal%20number)* - Assisted with using parseInt() function.
-30. Javapoint.com *[SetInterval](https://www.javatpoint.com/javascript-setinterval-method#:~:text=%E2%86%92%20%E2%86%90%20prev-,JavaScript%20setInterval()%20method,clearInterval()%20method%20is%20called)* - Assisted with setInterval for loop.
+30. Javapoint.com *[setInterval](https://www.javatpoint.com/javascript-setinterval-method#:~:text=%E2%86%92%20%E2%86%90%20prev-,JavaScript%20setInterval()%20method,clearInterval()%20method%20is%20called)* - Assisted with setInterval for loop.
 31. TowardsDev *[SpaceShooter Game Tutorial](https://towardsdev.com/space-shooter-game-e48fbe04630a)* - Step by step how to Guide how to create a shooting game.
 31. Markdown Guide *[Markdown Guide](https://www.markdownguide.org/basic-syntax/)* - This was used to understand the basic syntax for Markdown.
 32. OpenGameArt.org *[Game Art](https://opengameart.org/art-search?keys=laser+bullet)* - Used to source character images for game.
 33. Anycoding.com *[Keydown eventListener](https://www.anycodings.com/1questions/5070906/how-do-i-change-program-starting-from-starting-from-onload-to-starting-from-space-press)* - Assisted with eventListener for keyDown.
-34. MaxInterview *[Keyboard Event](https://maxinterview.com/code/on-spacebar-press-javascript-B50EE33D2AAEBC1/)* - Assisted with keyboard event.
+34. MaxInterview *[Keyboard-Event](https://maxinterview.com/code/on-spacebar-press-javascript-B50EE33D2AAEBC1/)* - Assisted with keyboard event.
-35. Grepper *[addeventlistener spacebar & arrowkeys](https://www.codegrepper.com/code-examples/javascript/addeventlistener+spacebar)* - Assisted with syntax for controls.
+35. Grepper *[addeventlistener spacebar & arrow-keys](https://www.codegrepper.com/code-examples/javascript/addeventlistener+spacebar)* - Assisted with syntax for controls.
 36. Medium.com *[Using switch(true) in JavaScript](https://medium.com/trabe/using-switch-true-in-javascript-986e8ad8ae4f)* - Assisted with syntax learning for eventListener keyDown.
 37. Mdn *[KeyboardEvent.key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key)* - Assisted with syntax for keyDown eventListener.
+38. Mdn *[Increment (++)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Increment) - This was used to understand how to increment a number in a div.
 38. Github *[Github Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)* - This information assisted with understanding the syntax of Markdown.
+39.

  [Back to top](<#Table-of-Contents>)